- About us

 According to the 2009 Census in Australia, around 88,500 people of Hong Kong origin now live in Australia.
 Australia is one of the major English-speaking study destinations for students from Hong Kong.

-Recent high-level visit to Australia from Hong Kong includes Chief Executive Donald Tsang (retired on 30 June 2012) in June 2011.
-His program covered Melbourne, Perth, Canberra and Sydney.
-Tsang's program in State capitals included meetings with the Premier of Victoria and the Premier of Western Australia.
-In Canberra he held discussions with the Prime Minister and the Minister for Foreign Affairs.
-Other recent high-level visits include Chief Secretary for Administration, Secretaries for Transport and Housing, Food and Health, Financial Services and the Treasury.
+High-level visits to Australia from Hong Kong include former Chief Executive Donald Tsang (retired on 30 June 2012) in June 2011.
+Other high-level visits include the Chief Secretary for Administration, Secretaries for Transport and Housing, Food and Health, Financial Services and the Treasury.

 The Australian Consulate-General represents the Australian Government in Hong Kong.
 In Australia, the Hong Kong SAR is represented through the Hong Kong Economic and Trade Office based in Sydney.